Volkswagen ID.3 hatchback - Interior & comfort

 The Volkswagen ID.3 is futuristic, but only facelift cars get the soft-touch materials commensurate with this car’s near-£40k price

 The Volkswagen ID.3 features a futuristic-looking interior design based heavily around touchscreens and touch-sensitive buttons.
 All the familiar elements of a car interior are here but not quite as you might expect them.

 VW ID.3 dashboard

-There are few physical controls, and the ID.3’s digital screens are really prominent.
-The touchscreen infotainment takes centre stage, like it does in the Model 3, and appears to float in front of the dashboard.
+There are few physical controls, which could be off-putting for fans of a more traditional interface, and the ID.3’s digital screens are especially prominent compared with VW interiors of the past.
+The touchscreen infotainment takes centre stage, like it does in the Tesla Model 3, and appears to float in front of the dashboard.

 Meanwhile, the instrument display sits like a tablet behind the steering wheel.
 Like in the BMW i3, the gear selector sprouts from the instrument pod, which may take a bit of getting used to but is only needed to select drive, reverse and park.

 A light bar beneath the windscreen changes colours to interact with the driver, glowing white when 'listening' to voice commands, giving directions in blue, warnings in red and showing an incoming call by turning green.

 The futuristic approach is not surprising – this is the car that represents a new era for Volkswagen after all – but the drop in quality was more of a shock for loyal Volkswagen owners.
 Soft-touch materials were sparse, replaced with lots of grey and scratchy plastic that were a big backwards step for a brand that built its name on quality.
 Electric cars are expensive to produce and we can only imagine this has made margins tight – especially as the ID.3 isn’t much more expensive than a mid-spec Golf.